 4. Do I have to send an email to everyone on my mailing list for the newsletter asking for their consent to be on the list and giving them the option to “unsubscribe”?

 Not exactly, however…

 Unfortunately, there is not one clear answer to this and different organizations have taken different approaches to this question.
-Organizations who have opted to send an email to everyone on their list prior to the GDPR, requesting consent and an update of email preferences, saw a significant slash in their contact list, donor base, etc. Despite these organizations significant decrease in mailing list recipients, they reported those who remained subscribed were more likely to engage and had much higher response rates.
-Other organizations have simply sent updated privacy information sending that to mailing list recipients stating by being on the mailing list, they understood that they wanted to be contacted, with an easy way to unsubscribe in subsequent emails.
+Prior to the GDPR, organizations who had opted to send an email to everyone on their list requesting consent and an update of email preferences saw a significant slash in their contact list, donor base, etc. Despite these organizations’ significant decrease, they reported that those who remained subscribed were more likely to engage and had much higher response rates.
+Other organizations have simply sent updated privacy information to mailing list recipients, stating that by being on the mailing list, they understood that they wanted to be contacted, with an easy way to unsubscribe in subsequent emails.
 This is not the suggested way of doing things, however.

 *TIP!
-When you send a newsletter, if you don’t use something like MailChimp, that offers the GDPR compliance by default, think about adding an « unsubscribe » option at the bottom of your emails.
-It could be as simple as someone clicking on « unsubscribe » and another email opening and being sent to you to notify you of their preferences.
+When you send a newsletter, if you don’t use something like Mailchimp, which offers GDPR compliance by default, think about adding an « unsubscribe » option at the bottom of your emails.
+It could be as simple as someone clicking on this option and another email opening and being sent to you to notify you of their preferences.
 This way you will receive it and be able to take them off your list, and respect their consent to be contacted.